 As the number of athletic trainers submitting data increases, the Datalys Center can more easily provide a comprehensive injury picture of NCAA athletics.
 The collection of injury surveillance data also assists athletic trainers as this type of information has been used previously in the NATA's Recommendations and Guidelines for Appropriate Medical Coverage of Intercollegiate Athletics (AMCIA) Document.
 The AMCIA helps athletic trainers justify and allocate limited resources to the best advantage for their staff and student athletes.
 Additionally, injury surveillance data has helped to mitigate injuries and assist in changing rules for NCAA athletics.

-To learn more about the Datalys Center for Sports Injury Research and Prevention visit http://www.datalyscenter.org/about-us/
+More information about the Datalys Center for Sports Injury Research and Prevention may be found at www.datalyscenter.org